Can my friends and family stay with me?

 - Community facility chattels

-The Membership Fee is capped at 30% of the original Capital Sum of your unit, with the 30% being accrued monthly at 10% per year for the first three years of occupancy.
+The Management Fee is capped at 30% of the original Capital Sum of your unit, with the 30% being accrued monthly at 10% per year for the first three years of occupancy.
 It is payable on the termination of your ORA, by way of deduction from the original price (i.e. the Capital Sum) of your unit.

 Fixed Village Fee for life